-'My Highness is running away,' replied Otto, ' straight for the frontier.'
+'My Highness is running away,' replied Otto, 'straight for the frontier.'

 'Leaving Grünewald?' cried the man.
 'Your father's son?
-It's not to be permitted!' ' Do you arrest us, friend?' asked Otto, smiling.
+It's not to be permitted !'

+'Do you arrest us, friend?' asked Otto, smiling.

 'Arrest you?
 I?' exclaimed the man.
 'For what does your Highness take me?
 Why, sir, I make sure there is not a man in Grünewald would lay hands upon you.'

-'O many, many,' said the Prince; 'but from you, who were bold with me in my greatness, I should even look for aid in my distress.'
+'O, many, many,' said the Prince ; 'but from you, who were bold with me in my greatness, I should even look for aid in my distress.'

 The miller became the colour of beetroot.
 'You may say so indeed,' said he.
-'And meanwhile, you and your lady, step into my house.'
+'And meanwhile, will you and your lady step into my house.'

 'We have not time for that,' replied the Prince; 'but if you would oblige us with a cup of wine without here, you will give a pleasure and a service, both in one.'

 The miller once more coloured to the nape.
 He hastened to bring forth wine in a pitcher and three bright crystal tumblers.
-'Your Highness must not suppose,' he said, 'as he filled them, 'that I am an habitual drinker.
+'Your Highness must not suppose,' he said, as he filled them, 'that I am an habitual drinker.
 The time when I had the misfortune to encounter you, I was a trifle overtaken, I allow; but a more sober man than I am in my ordinary, I do not know where you are to look for; and even this glass that I drink to you (and to the lady) is quite an unusual recreation.'

-All drank to each other in good form ; and then refusing further hospitality, Otto and Seraphina once more proceeded to descend the glen, which now began to open and to be invaded by the taller trees.
-'I owed that man a reparation,' said the Prince; 'for when we met I was not merely in the wrong, but put a sore affront upon him.
+The wine was drunk with due rustic courtesies; and then, refusing further hospitality, Otto and Seraphina once more proceeded to descend the glen, which now began to open and to be invaded by the taller trees.

+'I owed that man a reparation,' said the Prince; 'for when we met I was in the wrong and put a sore affront upon him.
 I judge by myself, perhaps; but I begin to think that no one is the better for a humiliation.'
-'It was like you,' she said; 'you are a Prince in kindliness.'
-She looked at him, as she said it, with a glow; and Otto winced.
-'Do not say such things to me!' he cried.

-'Otto,' she returned, 'I never spared you the bad, when I thought it.
-Now, when I think all good, shall I begin?'
-'Well, well,' he said, blushing withal and with a mortal tenderness at heart.
+'But some have to be taught so,' she replied.

+'Well, well,' he said, with a painful embarrassment.
 'Well, well.
 But let us think of safety.
 My miller is all very good, but I do not pin my faith to him.
 To follow down this stream will bring us, but after innumerable windings, to my house.
-Here, up this glade, there lies a crosseut-the world's-end for solitude-the very deer scarce visit it.
-Are you too tired, or could you pass that way?'
-'I would follow you to the moon,' said Seraphina.
+Here, up this glade, there lies a cross-cut-the world's end for solitude-the very deer scarce visit it.
+Are you too tired, or could you pass that way?

+'Choose the path, Otto.
+I will follow you,' she said.